I Have a Dream (oratorio)

 Furman described I Have a Dream as "an oratorio in symphonic form which conveys some of the basic concerns of today's world.
 These concerns are dramatized within a thirty-five minute musical journey focusing upon human dignity, love, hate, the tragedy of war, peace, beauty, poverty, and the hope for genuine freedom."
 The composer points out that "each group, representing a segment of society, speaks as an individual and in conjunction with other groups."

 The work is in three parts.
 The musical style is varied, ranging from jungle rhythms to passages of contemporary serial and rock music.
 Igbo phrases are chanted in the final section of Part I and combined with English words in the coda of Part III.
 The climax of Part III is an elaborate interweaving of hymnss, spirituals, and patriotic songs.
 Despite its variety in mood and orchestration, the composer says that he aimed at an overall effect of childlike simplicity and innocence.

+▶ link to April 22, 1976 performance.